Skip to Content

 Once an injury occurs, an application for workers' compensation must be filed to avail yourself of all the benefits the Ohio Workers' Compensation Law affords.
 Below is a discussion of some procedural issues of which you should be aware.
 If you have further questions about the claims process, then please contact a member of our legal team.

-A Columbus workers' compensation attorney from Zamora & Hogan Co., L.P.A. can make sure that you take the right action.
+Our Columbus workers' compensation attorney from Zamora & Hogan Co., L.P.A. can make sure that you take the right action.
 Call us today at (614) 344-6822.

-Report the Injury to Your Employer
+Steps to Report Your Injury to Your Employer

 An injury may be the result of a sudden mishap at work.
 Or, an injury may be the result of repetitive work activity, such as a cumulative trauma disorder (for instance, carpal tunnel syndrome).
 The workers' compensation law recognizes that not all injuries occur due to a sudden mishap.
 An injury that occurs gradually over time may also be a compensable work injury.
-Once the injury happens, or you receive a medical diagnosis, notify your employer immediately and fill out an accident report.
+Once the injury happens or you receive a medical diagnosis, notify your employer immediately and fill out an accident report.
 If you are a police officer, fill out an "injury packet."

 Workers' compensation in Ohio is a system designed to benefit employees who suffer work-related injuries or illnesses.
 The Ohio Bureau of Workers' Compensation (BWC) is the state agency responsible for administering workers' compensation in Ohio.
-Here's an overview of how the workers' compensation system works in Ohio:

 • Coverage: Most employers in Ohio are mandated to carry workers' compensation insurance.
 This includes private employers with one or more employees and public employers.